 A pop-up camper is a type of recreational vehicle that is towed by a car.
-Its main characteristic feature is that it can be collapsed for easy storage and transport.
+Its characteristic feature is that it can be collapsed for easy storage and transport.
 A folded pop-up camper looks like a big box on a trailer frame.
-The top of the box is, in fact, a hard roof of a dismounted tent-like structure.
+The top of the box is, in fact, a hard roof of a disassembled, tent-like structure.
 Beneath it, there are hidden ready to assemble walls made out of vinyl or canvas, pull-out bunks and some basic amenities like a toilet and a small kitchen.

 The prices of new pop-up campers are relatively low.
 For the most popular models, they vary between $5000 to $20,000.

 - Truck Camper